 The Certificates evidence and represent a proportionate and undivided interest in (i) 2019-20 tax and revenue anticipation notes (individually, a "Note" and collectively, the "Notes") issued by certain school districts located within the County of Los Angeles (the "Participants") and (ii) debt service payments on the Notes attributable to the Certificates to be made by the respective Participants.
-Each Participant has pledged certain unrestricted revenues as described herein for the payment of the principal of and interest on its Note, but no Participant has any obligation to pay the principal of or interest on the Note of any other Participant.
-In accordance with California law and resolutions of the governing board of each Participant, the Notes are general obligations of the respective Participants payable out of the taxes, income, revenue, cash receipts, and other moneys of such Participants received or accrued by the Participant for the general fund of such Participant for Fiscal Year 2019-20 and, to the extent the Notes are not paid from revenues pledged for the payment of the Notes, the Notes shall be paid with interest thereon from any other moneys of the Participants lawfully available therefor.
-Payments by a Participant of the principal of and interest on its Note shall fully discharge the obligations of such Participant to the Owners of the Certificates, notwithstanding nonpayment by one or more other Participants.
+Each Participant has pledged certain unrestricted revenues as described herein for the payment of the principal of and interest on its Note, but no Participant has any obligation to pay the principal of or interest on the Notes are general obligations of the respective Participants payable out of the taxes, income, revenue, cash receipts, and other moneys of such Participants received or accrued by the Participant for the general fund of such Participant for Fiscal Year 2019-20 and, to the extent the Notes are not paid from revenues pledged for the payment of the Notes, the Notes shall be paid with interest thereon from any other moneys of the Participants lawfully available therefor.
+Payments by a Participant of the principal of and interest on its Note shall fully discharge the obligations of such Participants to the Owners of the Certificates, notwithstanding nonpayment by one or more other Participants.